Miyanomori Art Museum

 Miyanomori Art Museum (宮の森美術館, Miyanomori Bijutsukan) is a museum of contemporary art located in Sapporo, Japan, that was established in April 2006 and is now closed.

 Presentation

 The Miyanomori Art Museum is the main contemporary art museum in Hokkaido.
 It presents works from the contemporary international and Japanese art scene.

 Collection

 The collection features works of Japanese modern and contemporary art from the 1950s to the 1970s.
-From the Museum own estimation, it also has the largest collection of works by Christo and Jeanne-Claude in Asia and Oceania.
+From the Museum's own estimation, it also has the largest collection of works by Christo and Jeanne-Claude in Asia and Oceania.
 The museum collection also includes about 3000 photographs from the artist Daidō Moriyama, which were taken since the 1950s, as well as works by such artists as Lucio Fontana, Frank Stella, Jasper Johns, Yoshishige Saitō, Lee Ufan, Guillaume Bottazzi, Sadamasa Motonaga, Takeo Yamaguchi, and Kumi Sugai.